-St George's Day: Who was England's patron saint?
+St George's Day: Who was England's patron saint? - CBBC Newsround

 Back in the 14th Century, King Edward III (1327-77) was so inspired by tales of King Arthur and his knights that he founded something called the Order of the Garter around 1348.
 The Order of the Garter was a special group of knights (and it still exists today!).

-He made St George the patron of it and its badge depicts George slaying the dragon, so St George remains an important symbol of knighthood in this country.
+He made St George the patron of this Order and its badge depicts George slaying the dragon, so St George remains an important symbol of knighthood in this country.

 St George's Chapel was built at Windsor Castle by Edward IV and Henry VII, and made the official chapel for the Order of the Garter.